astropy/halotools/docs/model_building/model_components/phase_space_models/profile_template_tutorial.rst

 of points within a halo.
 So in Halotools, any model for how either matter or galaxies are spatially distributed within their halos will subclass from the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf` class.
-This tutorial reviews the mathematics of halo profiles, and describes how the relevant equations are implemented in the code base.
+This tutorial reviews the mathematics of halo profiles, describes how the relevant equations are implemented in the code base, and concludes by describing how the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf.__init__` constructor standardizes the attributes and behavior of the class to facilitate mock-making.

 For a similar tutorial on sub-classes of `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf`, see: